-- The function computed by program has the general form k(x)(1-x) where k is 3.9 - This type of function is known as a logistic function. - Models certain kinds of unstable electronic circuits. - Very small differences in initial value can have large differences in the output.
+- The function computed by program has the general form k(x)(1-x) where k is 3.9 - This type of function is known as a logistic function. - Models certain kinds of unstable electronic circuits and population variation under limiting conditions. - Very small differences in initial value can have large differences in the output.